-- 17.1 An individual or a team may lodge an appeal against: - a decision by a Tournament Director to suspend a player, team official or other official; - b a protest which has not been allowed by a Tournament Director. - 17.2 A deposit of five hundred Euros (€500) (or equivalent in freely convertible currency) must be paid if the appeal is against a decision by a Tournament Director to suspend a player or team official; the deposit must accompany the written notice of appeal. - 17.3 The written notice of appeal must contain a statement outlining the grounds of appeal and indicating whether the appeal is against: - a a finding; - b a penalty imposed; - c both a finding and a penalty; - d procedural irregularities of a Tournament Director hearing.
+- 16.1 An individual or a team may lodge an appeal against: - a decision by a Tournament Director to suspend a player, team, team official or other official; - b a protest which has not been allowed by a Tournament Director. - 16.2 A deposit of five hundred Euros (€500) (or equivalent in freely convertible currency) must be paid if the appeal is against a decision by a Tournament Director to suspend a player, team or team official; the deposit must accompany the written notice of appeal. - 16.3 The written notice of appeal must contain a statement outlining the grounds of appeal and indicating whether the appeal is against: - a a finding; - b a penalty imposed; - c both a finding and a penalty;

-- 17.4 The appeal is not by way of a re-hearing of the evidence.
-It is limited to a review of the decision of the Tournament Director to ensure compliance with the Regulations, Code of Conduct Guidelines and principles of natural justice. - 17.5 No fresh evidence shall be presented to the Appeal Jury without its approval.
-If approval is sought to present fresh evidence, particulars of such evidence and the reasons why it was not presented to the earlier decision-maker must also be included in the written notice of appeal. - 17.6 The parties are entitled to make oral representations to the Appeal Jury at the hearing. - 17.7 The Appeal Jury may conduct the hearing in such a manner and at such time and in such a way as it considers desirable and / or suitable.
-If any party fails to attend the hearing, the Appeal Jury may proceed in the absence of that or any other party. - 17.8 The Appeal Jury must publish a decision in writing.
+- d procedural irregularities of a Tournament Director hearing. - 16.4 The appeal is not by way of a re-hearing of the evidence.
+It is limited to a review of the decision of the Tournament Director to ensure compliance with the Regulations, Code of Conduct Guidelines and principles of natural justice. - 16.5 No fresh evidence shall be presented to the Appeal Jury without its approval.
+If approval is sought to present fresh evidence, particulars of such evidence and the reasons why it was not presented to the earlier decision-maker must also be included in the written notice of appeal. - 16.6 The parties are entitled to make oral representations to the Appeal Jury at the hearing. - 16.7 The Appeal Jury may conduct the hearing in such a manner and at such time and in such a way as it considers desirable and / or suitable.
+If any party fails to attend the hearing, the Appeal Jury may proceed in the absence of that or any other party. - 16.8 The Appeal Jury must publish a decision in writing.
 A copy must be provided to the FIH Representative and the Tournament Director and it must be published as soon as possible but not later than two hours before the start of the first match on the next day that matches in that competition are played.
-If possible, the Chair of the Appeal Jury which heard the case should orally notify the decision to the Team Manager or official concerned immediately after making the decision. - 17.9 The decision of the Appeal Jury is final and binding on all parties concerned subject to Article 11.2 of the FIH Statutes. - 17.10 The decision of the Appeal Jury shall be based on the balance of probabilities (more likely than not). - 17.11 An Appeal Jury has the power: - a to allow or dismiss the appeal; - b to vary the decision of the Tournament Director; - to increase, decrease, remit or otherwise vary any penalty included in the decision of the Tournament Director; - d to impose such other penalty or sanction as it deems fit; - e to order that the deposit be refunded or forfeited; - f to make an order for payment of costs. - 17.12 At events where an FIH representative has not been appointed, any appeal against a decision of a Tournament Director will be determined by the FIH Disciplinary Commissioner.
-The procedures in articles 15.10, 17.2 and 17.3 must be followed.
-As it may not be possible for the FIH Disciplinary Commissioner to reach a decision on any appeal within the timeframe in article 17.8, any decision of the Tournament Director will stand until the FIH Disciplinary Commissioner has considered the appeal.
+If possible, the Chair of the Appeal Jury which heard the case should orally notify the decision to the Team Manager or official concerned immediately after making the decision. - 16.9 The decision of the Appeal Jury is final and binding on all parties concerned subject to Article 11.2 of the FIH Statutes. - 16.10 The decision of the Appeal Jury shall be based on the balance of probabilities (more likely than not). - 16.11 An Appeal Jury has the power: - a to allow or dismiss the appeal; - b to vary the decision of the Tournament Director; - to increase, decrease, remit or otherwise vary any penalty included in the decision of the Tournament Director; - d to impose such other penalty or sanction as it deems fit; - e to order that the deposit be refunded or forfeited; - f to make an order for payment of costs. - 16.12 At events where an FIH Representative has not been appointed, any appeal against a decision of a Tournament Director must be communicated to the FIH Chief Executive Officer, who will refer it to the FIH Disciplinary Commissioner.
+The procedures in articles 14.10, 16.2 and 16.3 must be followed.
+As it may not be possible for the FIH Disciplinary Commissioner to reach a decision on any appeal within the timeframe in article 16.8, any decision of the Tournament Director will stand until the FIH Disciplinary Commissioner has considered the appeal.

-18 ANTI - DOPING
+17 ANTI - DOPING